husenEF/base-api/readme.md

 * `php artisan jwt:secret` to generate token

 ## Tes User
+* setup your project with local domain, user virtual host
+* `yarn dev` and reload domain
+* got to `your-domain.local` it will be redirect to login page
-* check Your Database, get some user emal and default password `123456`
+* check Your Database, get some user emal and default password `123456`, *or*
 * open postmane App and try post to url `/api/v1/auth/login` with header
 ```Content-Type:application/json```
 and body